pydrake.symbolic

 Checks structural equality.

-Evaluate(self: pydrake.symbolic.Formula, env: Dict[pydrake.symbolic.Variable, float] = {}) bool
+Evaluate(self: pydrake.symbolic.Formula, env: dict[pydrake.symbolic.Variable, float] = {}) bool

 Evaluates using a given environment (by default, an empty environment) and a random number generator.
 If there is a random variable in this formula which is unassigned in env, it uses random_generator to sample a value and use it to substitute all occurrences of the random variable in this formula.